• Skip to primary navigation

 Coffee Replacement

 If you have tried it, I’d love to know your experience with this chocolate brew.
-I don’t know why, but regular coffee started affecting my blood pressure and even the decaf has some.
-I know that hibiscus tea can lower blood pressure so that always an option and I have a homemade recipe if you’d like to try that.
+I don’t know why, but regular coffee started affecting my blood pressure, and even the decaf has some.
+I know that hibiscus tea can lower blood pressure, so that is always an option, and I have a homemade recipe if you’d like to try that.
 Here’s the article and recipe, “Lower Blood Pressure with Hibiscus Tea.”

 Let me know what’s your favorite breakfast obsession in the comments below.